Milken Institute: Tax policy

 The institute has held several events regarding opportunity zones created by the Tax Cuts and Jobs Act of 2017.
 In May 2018, Treasury Secretary Steven Mnuchin instructed his staff to accept a non-low-income tract in Storey County, Nevada as an Opportunity Zone shortly after attending an Institute event in Beverly Hills with Michael Milken.
 Milken was already an investor in the Nevada tract.
 In August 2018, Mnuchin attended an Institute conference on opportunity zones in the Hamptons with Milken and later accepted a flight to Los Angeles with Milken on his private jet.
 Treasury later issued a regulatory guidance at the institute's request that allows prior investors to benefit from newly designated opportunity zones.

+2024 Global Conference

+In May 2024, the Milken Institute held its 27th Global Conference in Los Angeles, focusing on topics such as geopolitical tensions, climate change, and artificial intelligence.
+Notable speakers included Javier Milei, President of Argentina; Queen Rania of Jordan; former U.S. President Bill Clinton; Kristalina Georgieva, Managing Director of the International Monetary Fund; and former Prime Minister of the United Kingdom Theresa May.
+Asha Jadeja, founder of the Motwani Jadeja Foundation, was also a speaker, addressing themes related to India's economic emergence (the foundation was among the sponsors of the event).

+Milken Center for Advancing the American Dream

+In September 2025, Milken opened the Milken Center for Advancing the American Dream (MCAAD) in Washington, D.C., combining five buildings on 15th Street next to the White House.
+An interactive museum, MCAAD's exhibits and galleries feature artists, entrepreneurs, and innovators in health and education, among others.
+The museum also highlights the U.S. financial system.